bangden07/WebSite3/content/posts/ShareMailbox.md

 - After that we will use the a loop to loop inside the value and loop to each rules

 - After looping we will now it to get the Routing condition to upload the whole email in SharePoint.
-To export we can use the "Export Email (V2)" action then use the "Create File" action of sharepoint
+To export we can use the "Export Email (V2)" action then use the "Create File" action of SharePoint

 ![Exporting the email from shared mailbox and then uploading it to SharePoint](./images/SharedMailboxes/11.jpg)